division of coins

 Montgomery County High Asset Divorce Lawyers

-The legal team at Shemtob Draganosky Taylor has successfully handled many high asset divorce cases, advocating for our clients from the discovery period, through equitable distribution, to the finalization of their divorce.
+The legal team at Shemtob Draganosky Taylor Stein, PC has successfully handled many high asset divorce cases, advocating for our clients from the discovery period, through equitable distribution, to the finalization of their divorce.
 As an individual with high valued assets, you may be concerned about your assets and what you will walk away with following your divorce.
 Our team will help you create realistic expectations and guide you through the asset division process, advocating for your best interests so you can obtain the best possible outcome for your high asset divorce.

 If you are undergoing a divorce with high valued assets, you need an experienced team you can trust.
 Call your High Asset Divorce Attorneys today at (215) 544-3974 or contact us online to schedule an initial consultation.